How to become a substitute teacher in NC.

 Education verification.

-The minimum education for substitute candidates in North Carolina is a high school diploma or equivalent.
-Contact your high school registrar’s office early to request official transcripts to avoid delays.
 Note that some districts require a certain number of college credits.
 If you’ve completed some college, request transcripts from your higher education institution(s) as well.
 Individuals with college credit may be eligible for a wider pool of jobs and potentially higher pay.

 Employment verification.

-Prospective substitute teachers must be eligible to work in the U.S. To verify your eligibility, you’ll submit a federal I-9 form with acceptable forms of identification.
+Prospective substitute teachers must be eligible to work in the U.S. To verify your eligibility, you'll submit a federal I-9 form with acceptable forms of identification .
 If working with a Kelly Education district partner, one of our recruiters will help you with this step.

 Background check and fingerprinting.